The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Comparing Variable Abstractions

 One can show that $\cong$ is an equivalence relation (see \Cref{prop:cong-is-equiv-rel}).
-We call \emph{abstraction} an equivalence class of $\cong$, that is, the elements of $\quotient{\Delta}{\cong}$.
-In practice, it is unlikely that two representations will be exactly equivalent.
-Thus, it will be useful to have a measure that quantifies the dissimilarity between two representations, indicating how far they are from being equivalent.
-This measure should be minimized when the representations are equivalent.
-We do not present such a metric for the general case.
-In our experiments, we will want to compare learned encoders with a deterministic encoder corresponding to the ground truth $\underline{T}$ for the case $\beta\rightarrow +\infty$.
-Hence, a metric that captures equivalence between a representation $T$ and a deterministic representation $\underline{T}$ will suffice.
+We call \emph{abstraction class} an equivalence class of $\cong$, that is, the elements of $\quotient{\Delta}{\cong}$.
+In practice, it is unlikely that two v-abstractions will be exactly equivalent.
+Thus, it will be useful to have a measure that quantifies the dissimilarity between two v-abstractions, indicating how far they are from being equivalent.
+This measure should be minimized when the v-abstractions are equivalent.
+We do not present such a metric for the general case (\emph{i.e.} for arbitrary $T_{1}$ and $T_{2}$): in our experiments, we will want to compare learned encoders with a deterministic encoder corresponding to the ground truth $\underline{T}$ for the case $\beta\rightarrow +\infty$.
+Hence, a metric that captures equivalence between a v-abstraction $T$ and a deterministic v-abstraction $\underline{T}$ will suffice.
 The variation of information \citep{meilua2003comparing,meilua2007comparing} $\VI(T_{1}; T_{2}) \coloneqq H(T_{1}\mid T_{2}) + H(T_{2} \mid T_{1})$ is such a metric: $\VI(T, \underline{T}) = 0$ exactly when $T$ and $\underline{T}$ are equivalent (see \Cref{prop:vi-zero-means-equiv}).